ourworld-tsc/www_eden/content/action/index.md

 # A Bigger Picture

-OurParadise is part of a much bigger picture focused on planet and people first principles.
+Eden is part of a much bigger picture focused on planet and people first principles.
 We collectively believe that doing business and doing good for the world can go hand in hand.

 <button>[Dive Deep](https://threefold.docsend.com/view/s/mqxhrmf5kyxj2jwd)</button>